 Kelly and his wife, Kjersti, met while she attended UND through a law school exchange program with her university in Norway.
 They fell in love and married in 2004.
 The first years of their marriage were spent in Grand Forks while Kjersti completed her law degree and Kelly began his law career working for his lifelong friend, Alex Reichert.
 The couple later moved back home to Dickinson to be closer to family, where Kelly opened the second office of the newly partnered law firm, Reichert Armstrong.
 While practicing law, Kelly became known as someone who worked tirelessly for his clients and gained the respect of his counterparts, the judiciary and law enforcement.
 Kelly and Kjersti had their first child, Anna, in 2007, shortly after their move home.
 Their second child, Eli, was born in 2010.

-In 2011, Kelly joined his family’s energy business, where he currently serves as vice president.
-The Armstrong Corporation was founded in 1975.
+In 2011, Kelly joined his family’s energy business, The Armstrong Corporation, serving as Vice President until 2018.
 This small family business has expanded over time to include not only oil and gas exploration, but also agricultural operations and investments in local businesses and striving entrepreneurs.
 The Armstrong family’s commitment to their community was officially recognized with the Roughrider Award (not the big one, Kelly doesn’t have a painting of himself in the Capitol) in 2013 for their initiative to employ and provide opportunities for veterans returning from deployment overseas.

 His involvement in the legislature allowed Kelly to see the need for leadership in the North Dakota Republican Party, and he successfully ran for Chairman of the NDGOP in 2015.
 In the year following, Kelly led the party through a historic election where President Trump won North Dakota by a 36 point margin, Governor Burgum won in a landslide victory and the North Dakota legislature increased their super majority by 17 legislative seats.